James Gandolfini: 1983–1999: Early roles and Broadway debut

-The Sopranos (1999–2007)
+1999–2007: The Sopranos and stardom

-In 1995 television writer and producer David Chase pitched the original idea for The Sopranos to multiple television networks, including commercial broadcast networks Fox and CBS, before premium network HBO picked it up.
-The series revolves around Tony Soprano, a New Jersey-based Italian-American mobster, who tries to balance his family life with his role as boss of the Soprano crime family.
+In 1995, television writer and producer David Chase pitched the original idea for The Sopranos to networks such as Fox and CBS before HBO picked it up.
+The series revolves around Tony Soprano, a New Jersey–based Italian-American mobster, who tries to balance his family life with his role as boss of his crime family.
 Gandolfini was invited to audition for the part of Tony Soprano after casting director Susan Fitzgerald saw a short clip of his performance in True Romance, ultimately receiving the role ahead of several other actors including Steven Van Zandt and Michael Rispoli.
-Chase, in a 2013 interview with The Guardian, stated Gandolfini stopped and left in the middle of his audition before finishing it in his garage later that night.
-According to Chase, Gandolfini said that he "didn't prepare right" for the audition.
+In a 2013 interview with The Guardian, Chase revealed that Gandolfini stopped and left in the middle of his audition before finishing it in his garage later that night.
+According to Chase, Gandolfini felt that he "didn't prepare right" for the audition.

 The show debuted in 1999 and was broadcast until 2007 with Gandolfini playing Tony Soprano throughout all six seasons.
 His portrayal of Tony Soprano was met with widespread fan and critical acclaim.
 Deadline Hollywood said Tony Soprano helped "usher in the era of the antihero" for television.
 As methods to focus anger into his performances, Gandolfini had said he would deliberately hit himself on the head, stay up all night to evoke the desired reaction, drink several cups of coffee, or walk around with a rock in his shoe.
 For his depiction of Soprano, Gandolfini won three Primetime Emmy Awards for Outstanding Lead Actor in a Drama Series and a Golden Globe Award for Best Actor – Television Series Drama.
 He also won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series along with the rest of the cast.
 In 2017, Entertainment Weekly listed him as the 42nd Greatest TV Icon of All Time.
-Gandolfini was making $1 million per episode during the show's final season, making him one of television's highest paid actors.
+Gandolfini was making $1 million per episode during the show's final season, making him one of television's highest-paid actors.
 Gandolfini underwent knee surgery on June 2, 2006, which pushed the production of the second part of the final season back by several months.
 Following Gandolfini's death in 2013, David Chase in a Fresh Air interview said that, "without Jim Gandolfini, there is no Sopranos.
 There is no Tony Soprano."